CHAPTER 1: ...Frith Street, UK - January

 "That you're not paying attention enough."

-"I think I'm paying attention enough," I smirk, glancing him up and down.
-He looks away again as we cross Charring Cross Rd.
+"I think I'm paying attention enough," I say, glancing him up and down.
+He looks away again as we dodge cars on Charring Cross Rd.

 We get to the entrance of Leicester Square Underground station and he turns to me.
 "Thanks for walking me to the station."
 He turns to go down the steps.

 I grab his arm.
 "What's the rush?"
 I point to the steakhouse right next door and grin.
+I can't afford it, but he can't leave yet.
 "Let's grab something."

 He scoffs at me.
 "I can't afford that."